 Qualifications and training

-- 2012 Masters in Fine Art (with Distinction), University of Ulster, Belfast
+- 2011 Master of Fine Arts, University of Ulster, Belfast

 Web links - gallery/work/projects